 Did you know the Atlanta area averages over 50 days with thunderstorms every year?
 Most of these happen in the spring and summer, though they can happen any time of year.

-When a severe thunderstorm crosses over your neighborhood, it can cause extensive damage to your roof.
+When a severe thunderstorm crosses over your neighborhood, it can cause extensive roof damage from storms.
 The high winds can lift the shingles up, tearing them off or damaging them around the nail holes.
 The damaged shingles can let the rain get to the roof deck and start leaks.
 Some thunderstorms also bring hail.

 During the summer and fall, Atlanta can often be in the path of hurricanes and tropical storms that come inland off the Atlantic and Gulf of Mexico.